stanford-cs149/asst3/cloud_readme.md

 ./asst3/install.sh
 ~~~~

-3. Run the following command to update your path.
+3. Restart the VM to boot the driver
 ~~~~
-source ~/.bashrc
+sudo reboot
 ~~~~

 4. After running the script, CUDA should be installed.
 You can double check the cuda version using `nvidia-smi`, which should be **12.3**.
 The GPU we are using is **Tesla T4**.